-When the breach was identified, the company hired services of forensic experts to assess the extent of damage, and it was learned that financial information such as credit card numbers, social security numbers, and bank account details were not downloaded.
+When the breach was identified, the company hired services of forensic experts to assess the extent of damage, and it was learned that financial information such as credit card numbers, social security numbers, and bank account details was not downloaded.
 However, this doesn’t mean that financial data was not accessed.

-According to Bloomberg’s report, at the time when this data hack occurred, Uber was in talks with US regulators regarding the development of separate privacy violations and the case with the Federal Trade Commission over mishandling of customer data was only just settled.
+According to Bloomberg’s report, at the time when this data hack occurred, Uber was in talks with US regulators regarding the development of separate privacy violations, and the case with the Federal Trade Commission over mishandling of customer data was only just settled.
 The company launched an internal investigation to analyze the activities of Sullivan’s security team, and this was when the hack and the subsequent cover-up were discovered.

 The security practices implemented by Uber are quite doubtful since hackers obtained login credentials easily from Github left by Uber engineers carelessly.
 This is how hackers obtain access to an Amazon cloud computing server, where the data was stored.
 This is quite a reckless attitude from employees of such a sought-after and trusted service.
 Equally objectionable is the fact that such a huge amount of sensitive user data was stored casually in unencrypted form on a third-party service.

 Now that the malpractice has become publicly known, Uber has hired an ex-general counsel from the NSA to revise its security practices while retaining the services of cyber-security firm Mandiant.